 For regular, year-round entertainment, there are hundreds of museums and theaters of all types located within the metropolitan area.
 During the summer, this area joins the rest of Japan in celebrating with seasonal festivals.
 Hiratsuka holds their famous Tanabata Festival in July, and the Sumida River Fireworks Festival is held every August.
 Summer Sonic, a multi-day music festival, is also an annual summer event.
 Summer is also a great time to take advantage of the beaches along the coast, which are popular with surfers.
 Low mountains in Kanagawa and Eastern Tokyo offer easy hikes and beautiful views, not to mention a great escape from the busy city.

 There are numerous options for those interested in exploring Japanese culture.
-Visitors and residents alike enjoy the multitude of historical sites, the most famous of which are the temple area of Asakusa, the Imperial Palace, Meiji Shrine, the old capital city of Kamakura, and Odawara Castle.
+In and around Tokyo, visitors and residents alike enjoy the multitude of historical sites, the most famous of which are the temple area of Asakusa, the Imperial Palace, Meiji Shrine.
+Outside of the metropolitan areas, one can visit the old capital city of Kamakura and Odawara Castle.
+Going further south, Shizuoka Prefecture is the producer of around 40% of the country’s green tea and there are many tea shops, some of which having their own tea houses that offer traditional tea ceremony lessons.

 The Tokyo metropolitan area also boasts a number of regional specialties such as monjayaki, a Tokyo dish famous throughout Japan.
 The delicious and fun-to-make dish originated in the Tsukishima area of Tokyo.
 Monjayaki consists of many different ingredients of one’s liking (usually including cabbage, pork and cheese) which are finally chopped and mixed into a thin batter before being cooked on a hot surface.
 Tokyo is also home to the Tsukiji Fish Market and its dozens of sushi shops serving some of the freshest, highest quality seafood in the world.
 Yokohama Chinatown is also big draw for food connoisseurs, with everything from street stalls offering cheap eats to 5-star restaurants featuring world-class Chinese cuisine.